ChewKeanHo/AutomataCI/README.md

         To test the repo 🠚              $ ./ci.cmd test
         Like build but only for host 🠚  $ ./ci.cmd materialize To build the repo 🠚             $ ./ci.cmd build
+        To notarize the builds 🠚        $ ./ci.cmd notarize
         To package the repo product 🠚   $ ./ci.cmd package
         To release the repo product 🠚   $ ./ci.cmd release
         To stop a development 🠚         $ ./ci.cmd stop